 Basic seizure precautions can help keep anyone with epilepsy safe.
 The basic precautions include:

-- Replacing glass – Use safety glass or plastic in doors and windows below waist level to prevent falling through glass and suffering from a severe cut.
+- Replacing glass – Use safety glass or plastic indoors and windows below waist level to prevent falling through the glass and suffering from a severe cut.